Chill-Astro/PyCalc/README.md

 - Highly Powerful and extendible. ✅
 - Fast and Error-Proof Calculations. ✅
 - High Precision for decimals. ✅
-- Available on Windows and Linux [ You can builld in MacOS too! ] ✅
+- Available on Windows, Linux & MacOS! ✅

 ---